Living with leukaemia

 - Protecting yourself from the sun and checking your skin for any changes

-- Taking vitamin supplements if blood tests show you have a deficiency
+- Taking any vitamin supplements recommended by your doctor, if blood tests show you have a deficiency

 - Staying at a healthy weight

 Take care of your body

 - If you are on medication, keep taking it as your doctor advises, even if you feel well.

 - Watch out for any signs of infection or other health problems, such as lung or bowel problems.
 Let your doctor know if you have any health problems.

 - Have regular dental and eye check-ups.
 Take good care of your mouth, teeth or dentures, as they can be a source of infection.
 Check with your consulant before having dental treatment.

 - Always tell doctors, dentists and other healthcare professionals about your medical history.
 If your white cell count or platelets are low it can increase your risk of bleeding or infection, so some procedures or treatments may not be suitable.

 - Contact your doctor straight away if you have signs of infection or any other health problems.

 - Find out which vaccinations are recommended for you, and make sure you get them.
 Some vaccinations may not be suitable for you, for example, live vaccines, so check with your doctor first.